aprameyap/nifty-0dte-vrp/README.md

 ## What this is

 On expiry days, 0DTE options decay fast while the *remaining* realized volatility of the underlying gets more predictable as the morning session unfolds.
-This repo asks one narrow, well-posed question:
+Our objective:

 > Given only information available by late morning, how much price movement is actually
 > left in the day, and how far away can you safely sell?

-It's not a directional model and it doesn't touch the option chain.
-It forecasts **remaining realized variance** from morning price action and the prior day's India VIX close, fits the out-of-sample residuals to a Student-*t* distribution, and uses the tails of that distribution to place statistically-grounded short strangle strikes.
+The model forecasts **remaining realized variance** from morning price action and the prior day's India VIX close and fits the out-of-sample residuals to a Student-*t* distribution, and uses the tails of that distribution to place statistically-grounded short strangle strikes.

 The variance risk premium (VRP) shows up empirically, not by assumption: the fitted